Be1zebub/utime/README.md

 # UTime

-UTime without shitty thigs & based on SteamID64.
+UTime without shitty thigs & based on SteamID64
-Also this script no longer depends on ULib.
+Also this script no longer depends on ULib